-What is SSL and Let’s Encrypt?
+What Is SSL and Let’s Encrypt?

 Every internet user shares lots of personal information each day.
-We do that when shopping online, creating accounts, signing into different websites, etc.
+We do that when shopping online, creating accounts, signing into different websites, and more.

 If not properly encrypted, then this information can be spied upon and stolen.
 This is where SSL comes in.
 It provides the encryption technology to secure the connection between a user’s browser and the web server.

 Each site is issued a unique SSL certificate for identification purposes.
-If a server is pretending to be on HTTPS, and it’s certificate doesn’t match, then most modern browsers will warn the user from connecting to the site.
+If a server is pretending to be on HTTPS, and its certificate doesn’t match, then most modern browsers will warn the user from connecting to the site.

 Previously, the only way to secure sites with SSL was by using a paid SSL certificate.

-Having said that, let’s take a look at how you can add free SSL certificate to your WordPress site with Let’s Encrypt.
+Having said that, let’s take a look at how you can add a free SSL certificate to your WordPress site with Let’s Encrypt.

 Easy Way – Using a Host That Offers Built-in Free SSL